Cytnx-dev/Cytnx/docs/source/guide/basic_obj/Storage_1_create.rst

 ..
 Note::

-    [Deprecated] Storage by itself only allocate memory (using malloc) without initialize it's elements.
+    [Deprecated] Storage by itself only allocates memory (using malloc) without initializing its elements.

-    [v0.6.6+] Storage now has same behavior as vector at initialize, all elements are init by zero.
+    [v0.6.6+] Storage behaves like a vector and initializes all elements to zero.

 ..
 Tip::